Sunday, August 25, 2024

 Having completed the ID check, I did successfully enroll in the class.

 You might think that is the end of the story, but no. Remember that student survey that I was blocked from filling out?
 I waited three days and tried again, but I was still blocked.
-I emailed LBCC and asked how I could access the survey and got a response saying my application was "successfully submitted."
+I emailed LBCC and asked how I could access the survey.
+I got a response saying my application was "successfully submitted."
 I seems that LBCC specializes in not answering a direct question.

 Then I got another response telling me to "click on the link within the email received."
 I replied to say that is exactly what I did, but it doesn't work.
 So naturally they responded to say they've marked the ticket "resolved."